markniu/PandaZHU/README.md

 ESP32 is not a wifi module,but a 3D printer controller.

-it has more powerful and larger memory than normal 32bit 3D printer control board.
+it has more powerful and larger memory than normal 32bit 3D printer motherboard.

 the file upload speed to sd card is higher than it as a wifi module, it can support more motor drivers with one fast expand GPIO chip.